PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 ## QGroundControl

-The Dronecode ground control station is called [QGroundControl](http://qgroundcontrol.com/).
+The Dronecode Ground Control Station (GCS) is called [QGroundControl](http://qgroundcontrol.com/).
-You can use _QGroundControl_ to load (flash) PX4 onto the [vehicle control hardware](flight_controller_selection.md), you can setup the vehicle, change different parameters, get real-time flight information and create and execute fully autonomous missions.
+You can use _QGroundControl_ to load (flash) PX4 firmware onto the [vehicle control hardware](flight_controller_selection.md), you can setup the vehicle, change different parameters, get real-time flight information, and create and execute fully autonomous missions.

 _QGroundControl_ runs on Windows, Android, MacOS or Linux.
 Download and install it from [here](http://qgroundcontrol.com/downloads/).

 ![QGC Main Screen](../../assets/concepts/qgc_main_screen.jpg)

-## Vehicle/Flight Controller Board
+## Flight Controller Board

 PX4 was initially designed to run on [Pixhawk Series](../flight_controller/pixhawk_series.md) controllers, but can now run on Linux computers and other hardware.
 You should select a board that suits the physical constraints of your vehicle, the activities you wish to perform, and of course cost.